Fraih001/programming_ecto/README.md

 ++ Must use bang (!) after database call to ensure error is raised by transaction function and rollback occurs
 If you didn't want to use a bang, then you can use the rollback function explicitly
 ++ When using the transaction button, you want to execute database operations first before any non-database functions
+++ Drawbacks to anon transation functions:
++ One small error like forgetting a bang can have a big negative impact on db
++ Anon functions are not composable, limiting their reusability
++ Requires a lot of code to see errors
+++ Instead of using an anon function to use transactions, you can use Ecto.Multi
+++ Use the new keyword to create a new multi struct (Multi.new) instead of %Multi{}

+Chapter 6

 ++